thingsiplay/fpath/doc/styles.md

 ## globals

-These will reset any custom effects and of colors for following text.
+These will reset any custom effects and colors for following text.
 Usually it is a good advice to reset at the line end, so the next line of output will start off fresh.

 ```